 01 of 10

-There's nothing more "Hollywood" you can do in Hollywood than attending a free TV show taping.
-It's a great opportunity to see your favorite television stars live and in person.
-It's one of the best free things to do in LA.
-There are definitely seasonal highs and lows with most shows taking the summer off and beginning taping in the fall, but you can usually get TV show tickets to something taping somewhere in LA, even in the off season.
+There are seasonal highs and lows with most shows taking the summer off and beginning taping in the fall, but you can usually get TV show tickets to something taping somewhere in LA, even in the offseason.
+There are a variety of shows to choose from such as talk shows, game shows, sitcoms, reality shows, and children's shows.

-Most production studios are much smaller than they appear on the tube.
-The audience is no more than 20 or 30 feet away from the actors or talk show host, so it's a very intimate experience....
+Most production studios are smaller than they appear on TV.
+The audience is no more than 20 or 30 feet away from the actors or talk show host, so you can count on it being a very intimate experience....
 Most shows have audience etiquette guidelines like what to wear and what not to bring.
 You should plan to spend three to six hours to attend a taping.

 02 of 10

-Getting TV Tickets
+How to Get TV Tickets

-TV show tickets are free.
-Having TV tickets in your hand does not guarantee a seat at the show (with some exceptions from iota.com).
-Since a lot of people make reservations and then flake out, they usually over-book an audience for a show.
-Besides overbooking, another reason that you might get bumped from being in the audience is if the cast or crew happen to have a large number of guests for a particular show, and fewer seats are available for the public.
-Get to the taping early for the best chance of getting in.
+Since some people who make reservations flake out, shows and service companies usually over-book an audience for a show.
+Besides overbooking, another reason that you might get bumped from being in the audience is if the cast or crew happen to have a large number of guests for a particular show, then fewer seats are available for the public.
+You should get to the taping early for the best chance of getting in.

-Audiences Unlimited (www.tvtickets.com) represents a variety of sitcoms like The Big Bang Theory, Mike and Molly and 2 Broke Girls as well as the Dr. Phil Show, America's Funniest Home Videos and more.
+- Audiences Unlimited represents a variety of sitcoms like "The Big Bang Theory," "Dr. Phil Show," "America's Funniest Home Videos," and more.

-On Camera Audiences at www.mytvtickets.com specializes in providing audiences for talent shows like Dancing with the Stars and So You Think You Can Dance, game shows like The Price is Right and Let's Make a Deal, talk shows and more.
+- On Camera Audiences specializes in providing audiences for talent shows like "Dancing with the Stars," "America's Got Talent," and "So You Think You Can Dance," game shows like "The Price is Right," "Family Feud," and Let's Make a Deal, talk shows and more.

 03 of 10

-For sitcoms, the audience is never seen, so if shorts and T-shirts are all you have with you, choose a sitcom.
+For sitcoms, the audience is never seen, so if shorts and T-shirts are all you have with you, then choose a sitcom.

-How to Behave
+How to Act

 04 of 10

-Attending a Sitcom Taping is a lot of fun, even if you don't know the show.
-It's like watching live theatre, but you get to see the actors flub their lines and try again, or experiment with different variations on a theme.
+Attending a sitcom taping can be a lot of fun, even if you do not know the show.
+It is like watching live theatre, but you get to see the actors flub their lines and try again, or experiment with different variations on a theme.
 If no one laughs at a joke, they might even try another approach.
 It can be exciting to see the behind-the-scenes on how a show is strung together.
 The age limit for most adult sitcoms is 18, but occasionally you can find one with a younger age limit.

-Most sitcoms are taped weekdays with call times between 3 and 7 pm.
+Most sitcoms are taped weekdays with call times between 3 and 7 p.m.
 There used to be a taping season, but now you can almost always find something taping.

-Sitcom audiences do not usually appear on screen, so the dress code is more lax.
-Shorts and t-shirts are usually ok, but it can be freezing in the studios, so I would personally wear long pants and bring a jacket or sweater.
-On a recent summer studio tour, I saw a thermometer on a popular talk show sound stage that showed it was 52 degrees Fahrenheit.
-Brrrrr.
+Sitcom audiences do not usually appear on screen, so the dress code is lax.
+Shorts and t-shirts are usually OK, but it can get cold in the studio, so wear long pants and bring a jacket or sweater.Continue to 5 of 10 below.

 05 of 10

-A nice perk of being in the audience of an evening talk show is that most have musical performances in the studio.
-Jimmy Kimmel Live! is the exception, with a separate outdoor concert stage behind the studio which requires a separate ticket.
+A perk of being in the audience of an evening talk show is that most have musical performances in the studio.
+Jimmy Kimmel Live! is an exception with a separate outdoor concert stage behind the studio which requires a separate ticket.
 Another studio advantage is that may experience more of the musical performance than the show televises.Continue to 6 of 10 below.

 06 of 10

-Game Show Tapings
+Game Show Audience

 Like sitcoms and talk shows, there is usually some waiting in line involved.
-CBS Television City, where The Price is Right is produced, has the advantage of having a shaded seating area for the waiting line.
+CBS Television City, where "The Price is Right" is produced, has the advantage of having a shaded seating area for the waiting line.

 07 of 10

 Audiences play a much greater role in reality shows than other kinds of programming and have a much greater chance of being on screen.
 Follow the dress code specified on your ticket if you want to be on camera.
-Some shows specify semi-formal attire when it doesn't make any sense (like for sitcoms), but for shows like Dancing with the Stars, it is required.
-Some MTV shows geared toward a younger audience might require trendy club attire.
-If you've seen the show, you'll have an idea what is appropriate.
-In any case, read the instructions on your ticket.
+Some shows, like "Dancing With the Stars" may require semi-formal attire.
+Shows geared toward a younger audience, like MTV shows, might require trendy club attire.
+Watch the show in advance to get an idea what attire is considered appropriate.Continue to 8 of 10 below.

 08 of 10

-Children's TV Show Tapings
+Children's TV Shows

 09 of 10